14 Crowd-Free Summer Vacations You Can Book Last Minute

 One way to find a socially distanced place to stay this summer: Look up—up into the trees that are in South Carolina, where many of the top-rated Airbnbs in the whole state are luxury treehouses.
 There are actually multiple treehouse options, but we found two, five-star options that still have availability: Stella Vista and Bella Luna, in Mountain Rest in the northwest corner of the state.
 It’s a beautiful area for hiking, fishing, and white water rafting.
 This is a popular retreat for honeymooning couples and others seeking a romantic getaway.
-Discover more magical tree houses you can rent.

 Find an alternate national park